Are you looking for things to do in Devon in the rain?

 Tiverton Museum is open on Tuesdays, Fridays and Saturdays from 11:00am to 4:00pm.
 It costs £6.00 for adults and is free entry for children.

-You can visit the castle independently, or on Sundays there is a free guided tour at 2:45pm.
-Entrance costs £8.00 for adults and £3.00 for children.
+You can visit the castle independently, or on Sundays, there is a free guided tour at 2:45 pm.
+The entrance costs £8.00 for adults and £3.00 for children.

 Where to stay in Devon